 Gambling has existed throughout history in one form or another, and to this day it’s a pastime enjoyed by people all over the world.
-For many it’s simply a form of entertainment or something they do for fun.
+For many, it’s simply a form of entertainment or something they do for fun.
 There are others, however, who take it very seriously.
 There are even professional gamblers who make a living from it.

-It does have some downsides though.
+It does have some downsides, though.
 Most notably, the nature of gambling means that it’s possible to become addicted or to lose control.
-Many believe that problem gambling is only a concern for those with addictive personalities or with little will-power, but this is not at all true.
+Many believe that problem gambling is only a concern for those with addictive personalities or with little willpower, but this is not at all true.
 While people in these categories are certainly more at risk, the fact is that anyone can get addicted to gambling or encounter difficulties with it.
 Although the majority of people who engage in gambling activities are able to do so without any issues, the subject of responsible gambling is one that everyone should be aware of.

-On this page we look at problem gambling in more detail.
+On this page, we look at problem gambling in more detail.
 We look at some of the causes, and some of the signs that suggest a problem.
 We offer advice on what to do if gambling becomes a problem for you or someone you know, and we provide some tips on how to gamble responsibly.

 There is no definitive answer to this question, as gambling can become a problem for people for any number of reasons.
 It ultimately depends on an individual’s characteristics and their circumstances.
 There is a common assumption that all compulsive gamblers are either greedy or desperate to win money, but this is not always the case.
-For many compulsive gamblers it is not about the money at all.
+For many compulsive gamblers, it is not about the money at all.

 Gambling can provide a huge emotional rush, both highs and lows, and it is very often the “buzz” that people get addicted to.
 The money is almost irrelevant to them.
 Some people use gambling as a form of escapism or some kind of coping mechanism to deal with other things in their life that are not going well.
-This can lead to them becoming dependent on gambling, in much the same way some people become dependent on alcohol or drugs.
+This can lead to them becoming dependent on gambling, in much the same way that some people become dependent on alcohol or drugs.

-Problem gambling can also be caused by financial issues too of course.
+Problem gambling can also be caused by financial issues, of course.
 Sometimes people with money worries turn to gambling to try to get out of trouble, only to end up making things worse.
 Sometimes people will gamble with money that they can’t really afford to lose, and this can result in losing even more when trying to recover the initial losses.

 In some respects, what causes problem gambling is not important.
-What is important is recognizing when gambling is becoming a problem, and dealing with it.
+What is most important is recognizing when gambling is becoming a problem, and dealing with it.

 Anyone who has become addicted to gambling or is having some kind of gambling problem is likely to show certain signs.
 The following is a list of signs that suggest you have an issue and need to seek help.

 If you recognize any of the above in your own behavior, then you really need to stop gambling right away.
-It won’t necessarily be easy, but if you can just bring yourself to tell a friend or family member about it then they may be able to help you get through it.
+It won’t necessarily be easy, but if you can just bring yourself to tell a friend or family member about it, then they may be able to help you get through it.
 There is also professional help available, and you should explore those options too.

-Below we have listed some of the signs you should look for if you suspect a friend, family member or loved one has a gambling problem.
+Below, we have listed some of the signs you should look for if you suspect a friend, family member, or loved one has a gambling problem.

-If you recognize these signs in someone you know, then you should try and get them to stop gambling immediately.
+If you recognize these signs in someone you know, then you should try to get them to stop gambling immediately.
 The first step, and probably the hardest one, is getting them to accept there is a problem.
 Once they have accepted that, you can encourage them to seek some help.

 There are a number of places that you can get help if you feel that your gambling is out of control.
-Please remember, though, you have to try to help yourself too.
+Please remember, though, that you have to try to help yourself, too.
 However hard it may seem, you need to stop as soon as you feel that there might be a problem.
 You might want to believe that you can get things back under control, and it’s possible that you can, but giving up completely is usually the best option.

-This organization has members all over the world and encourages problem gamblers to share their experiences and help each other.
+This organization has members all over the world, and encourages problem gamblers to share their experiences and help each other.

-This United States organization seeks to increase the general awareness of gambling addiction and help problem gamblers, and their families, get treatment.
+This United States organization seeks to increase the general awareness of gambling addiction and help problem gamblers and their families get treatment.

 Based in the United Kingdom, Gamcare offers support and counseling to those suffering with a gambling problem.